CardanoTokenIO/danzo-docs/getting-started/perpetuals.md

 # Perpetuals

-Learn about perpetual contracts and trading on the Danzo platform.
+Learn about perpetual contracts on the Danzo platform.

-## Overview
+## What are Perpetuals?

-Perpetual contracts are derivative financial instruments that allow traders to speculate on the price of an underlying asset without an expiration date.
+Perpetual contracts are derivative instruments without expiration dates.

 ## Features

-- No expiration date
 - Leverage trading
-- Funding rates
+- No expiration
 - Mark price mechanism

-## Getting Started

-To start trading perpetuals on Danzo, you'll need to:

-1. Connect your wallet
-2. Deposit collateral
-3. Choose your position size
-4. Set your leverage
-5. Execute your trade